 - HCP System Management Help This Help system is a comprehensive guide to administering and using an HCP system.
 The Help contains complete instructions for configuring, managing, and maintaining HCP system-level and tenant-level features and functionality.
 The Help also describes the properties of objects stored in HCP namespaces and explains how to access those objects. - HCP Tenant Management Help This Help system contains complete instructions for configuring, managing, and maintaining HCP namespaces.
-The Help also describes the properties of objects stored in HCP namespaces and explains how to access those objects. - Managing the Default Tenant and Namespace This book contains complete information for managing the default tenant and namespace in an HCP system.
+The Help also describes the properties of objects stored in HCP namespaces and explains how to access those objects. - Managing the Default Tenant and Namespace This book contains complete information for managing the default tenant and namespace viii Preface in an HCP system.
 The book provides instructions for changing tenant and namespace settings, configuring the protocols that allow access to the namespace, managing search and indexing, and downloading the installation files for HCP Data Migrator.
-The book also explains how to work with retention classes and the privileged delete functionality. - Using the Default Namespace This book describes the file system HCP uses to present the contents of the default namespace.
-This book provides instructions for using HCP-supported protocols to store, viii Preface retrieve, and deleting objects, as well as changing object metadata such as retention and shred settings.
+The book also explains how to work with retention classes and the privileged delete functionality.

-- Using HCP Data Migrator This book contains the information you need to install and use HCP Data Migrator (HCP-DM), a utility that works with HCP.
+- Using the Default Namespace This book describes the file system HCP uses to present the contents of the default namespace.
+This book provides instructions for using HCP-supported protocols to store, retrieve, and deleting objects, as well as changing object metadata such as retention and shred settings. - Using HCP Data Migrator This book contains the information you need to install and use HCP Data Migrator (HCP-DM), a utility that works with HCP.
 This utility enables you to copy data between local file systems, namespaces in HCP, and earlier HCAP archives.
 It also supports bulk delete operations and bulk operations to change object metadata.
 Additionally, it supports associating custom metadata and ACLs with individual objects.
 The book describes both the interactive window-based interface and the set of command-line tools included in HCP-DM. - Deploying an HCP-VM System on ESXi This book contains all the information you need to install and configure an HCP-VM system.
 The book also includes requirements and guidelines for configuring the VMWare[®] environment in which the system is installed. - Deploying an HCP-VM System on KVM This book contains all the information you need to install and configure an HCP-VM system.
 The book also includes requirements and guidelines for configuring the KVM environment in which the system is installed. - Third-Party Licenses and Copyrights This book contains copyright and license information for third-party software distributed with or embedded in HCP. - HCP-DM Third-Party Licenses and Copyrights This book contains copyright and license information for third-party software distributed with or embedded in HCP Data Migrator. - Installing an HCP RAIN System Final On-site Setup This book contains instructions for deploying an assembled and configured HCP RAIN system at a customer site.
 It explains how to make the necessary physical connections and reconfigure the system for the customer computing environment.
-The book also provides instructions for assembling the components of an HCP RAIN system that was ordered without a rack and for configuring Hi-Track Monitor to monitor the nodes in an HCP system. - Installing an HCP SAIN System Final On-site Setup This book contains instructions for deploying an assembled and configured singlerack HCP SAIN system at a customer site.
-It explains how to make the necessary physical connections and reconfigure the system for the customer computing environment.
-It also contains instructions for configuring Hi-Track[®] Monitor to monitor the nodes in an HCP system.
+The book also provides instructions for assembling the components of an HCP RAIN system that was ordered without a rack and for configuring Hitachi Remote Ops to monitor the nodes in an HCP system.